rejunity/tt08-vga-drop/docs/info.md

 ## How it works

-VGA signal generator
+Compressed VGA Logo

 ## How to test

-We are learning how VGA and Sky130 works here
+Connect to VGA monitor and run it!

 ## External hardware

-VGA PMOD
+TinyVGA PMOD, VGA monitor